diku-dk/DiffCal/README.md

 * `main.py` runs the specified experiment.
 To get help with the experiment configuration, use `python main.py --help`.

 ## Experiments
-The following table summerizes the experiments conducted.
+The following table summarizes the experiments conducted.
 The goal is to find the parameter(s) such that the rendered image resembles the depth camera image.
 The experiments are repeated with 10 random initial parameters to study robustness.
-In our experiments, the Possion ratio is kept fixed, but one could also optimize with respect to it as well.
+In our experiments, the Poisson's ratio is kept fixed, but one could also optimize with respect to it as well.

 ![Untitled (1)](https://user-images.githubusercontent.com/101255383/167411542-bcc31469-59c2-4674-b959-79680579b55c.png)